-The wide variety of the Group's businesses requires to identify, measure, aggregate and manage its risks effective, and to allocate its capital among its businesses appropriately.
+The wide variety of the Group's businesses requires Deutsche Bank to identify, measure, aggregate and manage its risks effective, and to allocate its capital among its businesses appropriately.
 The Group operates as an integrated group through its divisions, business units and infrastructure functions.
 Risk and capital are managed via a framework of principles, organizational structures and measurement and monitoring processes that are closely aligned with the activities of the divisions and business units:

-- The Management Board provides overall risk & capital management supervision for the consolidated group. - The Group operates a three-line of defense risk management model whereby business management, Risk management oversight and assurance roles are played by functions independent of one another. - Risk strategy and risk appetite are defined based on the Group's strategic plans in order to align risk, capital, and performance targets. - Reviews will be conducted across the Group to verify that sound risk management practices and a holistic awareness of risk exists across the organization and to help each business manage the balance between their risk appetite and reward. - All major risk classes are managed via risk management processes, including: credit risk, market risk, operational risk, liquidity risk, business risk, reputational risk and risk concentrations. - Where applicable modeling and measurement approaches for quantifying risk and capital demand are implemented across the major risk classes. - Effective systems, processes and policies are a critical component of the Group's risk management capability
+- Core risk management responsibilities are embedded in the Management Board and appropriately delegated to senior risk management committees responsible for execution and oversight.
+The Supervisory Board regularly monitors the risk and capital profile. - Group operates a three-line of defense risk management model whereby front office functions, risk management oversight and assurance roles are played by functions independent of one another. - Risk strategy is approved by the Management Board on an annual basis and is defined based on the Group Strategic and Capital Plan and Risk Appetite in order to ensure alignment of risk, capital and performance targets. - Cross-risk analysis reviews are conducted across the group to validate that sound risk management practices and a holistic awareness of risk exist across the organization and to help each business manage the balance between their risk appetite and reward. - Major risk classes are managed in a coordinated manner via risk management processes, including credit risk, market risk, operational risk, liquidity risk, business risk, reputational risk and risk concentrations. - Appropriate monitoring, stress testing tools and escalation processes are in place for key capital and liquidity thresholds and metrics.
+Where applicable modeling and measurement approaches for quantifying risk and capital demand are implemented across the major risk classes. - Effective systems, processes and policies are a critical component of the bank's risk management capability.